Warren Buffett once said:

 Conclusion

-Cash payment remains one of the most popular payment methods in Europe.
-It offers advantages such as universal acceptance, immediate settlement, and no transaction fees.
+Cash payments remain one of the most widely used payment methods across Europe, offering key benefits such as universal acceptance, immediate settlement, and zero transaction fees.